 We may from time to time undertake spot checks to verify this has been met.

 What does CPD mean?

 CPD stands for Continuing Professional Development.
-It refers to the process of tracking and documenting skills, experience and knowledge you aquire both formally and informally after your initial training.
+It refers to the process of tracking and documenting skills, experience and knowledge you acquire both formally and informally after your initial training.
 It is a life long record of what you have experienced, learned and applied.
-Many people keep a portfolio or physical folder, documenting your development within your sector.
+Many people keep a portfolio or physical folder, documenting their development within their sector.

 The different types of CPD

 There are two types of CPD, formal and informal.
 Formal is structured learning, whereas informal is self-directed learning.